qksolov/wikidata-eyewear-analysis/README.md

 # Wikidata Eyewear Analysis

-This repository contains an exploratory analysis of notable individuals from Wikidata, supplemented with an eyewear detection analysis using the **[EyewearCounter]()** model to study glasses-wearing patterns among public figures.
+This repository contains an exploratory analysis of notable individuals from Wikidata, supplemented with an eyewear detection analysis using the [EyewearCounter](https://github.com/qksolov/eyewear-counter) model to study glasses-wearing patterns across various occupations.

 ## Dataset